Grey years: Conclusion

-The grey years began to taper off with the foundation of the Ministry of Culture in 1976, with Armando Hart as Minister; however, the situation most drastically improved when esteemed writer Abel Prieto replaced him in 1997.
+The grey years began to taper off with the foundation of the Ministry of Culture in 1976, with Armando Hart as Minister; however, the situation most drastically improved when writer Abel Prieto replaced him in 1997.

 By the 1980s, the negative consequences of Cuba's "Sovietized" domestic policy became evident: economic failure, high levels of corruption, excessive bureaucratization, and the growing demoralization of the Cuban people.
 The resulting movement of the Cuban government away from this approach, along with Hart's position as Minister of Culture, sparked a "rectification" process of correcting previous mistakes.
 These amends included tempering off the repressive policies of the grey years and allowed for a cultural revival during this time.
 In 1986, Fidel Castro made a speech acknowledging that Cuba had been veering away from the original stated purpose of the 1959 Revolution and into something "worse than capitalism" for several years leading up to that point.
 The subsequent "Special Period" in Cuban history which took place from 1990 to 2003 attempted to remedy this situation by way of several major institutional changes, such as sweeping renovations to the Cuban legal, political, economic, and civil systems.

 The fall of the USSR in 1991 also greatly contributed to ending the repressive policies that characterized the grey years.
 With Soviet Russia gone, Cuba found itself in an extremely vulnerable financial position; the country experienced a dramatic dip in sugar production that devastated its economy throughout the 1990s.
 The general consensus among scholars is that the Cuban government was too focused on economic survival during this period to concern itself with censoring intellectuals.

 These events, along with the advent of the internet and the accompanying force of globalization, led to a cautious post-Soviet recovery of artistic autonomy throughout the country.